 Bottom Line

-By the numbers, the Platinum Card takes four categories while the Gold Card takes two, and one category ends in a tie.
+By the numbers, the Platinum Card takes four categories while the Gold Card wins two, and one was a draw.
+So does that make The Platinum Card the obvious winner?
+Not necessarily.

-But everyone may – and should – weigh each of these categories differently.
-For some, earning 4x at restaurants and supermarkets may give the Gold Card the edge, especially considering its lower price tag.
-For others, lounge access and hotel status can make the Platinum Card the clear favorite despite its high cost.
+Everyone can – and should – weigh these categories differently.
+For some, earning 4x points at restaurants and supermarkets may make the Gold Card the better choice, especially considering its lower price tag.
+For others, lounge access and hotel status might make the Platinum Card the clear favorite, despite its high cost.